Post-Traumatic Stress Disorder (PTSD)

-We offer multiple forms of psychotherapy for PTSD, and we can help those who need it find the right type of medication for promoting mood balance, peace of mind, and overall emotional stability.
+We offer multiple forms of psychotherapy for PTSD, such as EDMR therapy and individual counseling.
+We can help those who need it find the right type of medication for promoting mood balance, peace of mind, and overall emotional stability.
 Best of all, when treating co-occurring mental health disorders at our Florida facility, we strive to use methods that do not create the risk of new dependencies.

 We also take a whole-health approach to treating mental health disorders, and we encourage all of our clients to do the same.
 We offer a number of holistic services on our Florida campus, and we teach many natural stress management techniques.
 By prioritizing the well-being of the entire person, we help our patients establish comfortable, healthy, and sustainable lives.